 Give precise references if ERDF, Cohesion Fund, ISPA or other Community assistance is/was involved in financing of the feasibility studies.
 Fill in the text box.
-Extend the text box as necessary. involved in initiality of the reasonity studies.
-This in the text box Exterior the text box as necessary.
+Extend the text box as necessary.

 3.8.1.
 Demand analysis - Only if applicable - mandatory only in cases of Availability-based PPP models